lars-t-hansen/sab-demo/README.md

 Abstractions and demos for SharedArrayBuffer, SharedTypedArray, and Atomics.

+These are somewhat dated.
+See index.html for more.

+To run these, load https://lars-t-hansen.github.io/sab-demo/index.html and run them from there.

 In util/ are several useful abstractions:

 * asymmetric-barrier.js is a worker/main thread barrier synchronization that does not require the main thread to block